nasa/ziggy/doc/user-manual/change-param-values.md

 <img src="images/parameter-library.png" style="width:32cm;"/>

-As you can see, all of the parameter sets defined in `pl-sample.xml` are represented here.
+As you can see, the parameter set defined in `pl-sample.xml` is represented here.
 What else does the table tell us?

-- The `Type` column is the name of the Java class that supports the module parameter set.
-For now you can ignore this.
 - The `Version` column shows the current version of the parameter set.
 They all show zero because none of the parameter sets has been modified since they were imported from `pl-sample.xml`.
 - The `Locked` column shows whether the current version of each parameter set is locked.
 What that means is this: before a version of a parameter set is used in the pipeline, it's unlocked, and the user can make changes to it; once the version has been used in processing, that version becomes locked, and any changes the user makes will create a new version (that is unused, hence unlocked).
 The versioning and locking features allow Ziggy to preserve a permanent record of the parameters used in each instance of each pipeline.